DiedrichsenLab/MultiTaskBattery/docs/task_descriptions.rst

 You are not required to make any response (overt or covert) in this task.
 You will watch two short video clips of 1) a knot being tied and 2) an already tied knot rotating on an axis.
 We ask that you pay close attention to the knot-tying exercise and the finished product as well as the name of each knot (upper right side of screen) as we will quiz you after the scanning experiment and ask you to tie the knot yourself”.

+Available conditions:

+- action: knot tying
+- knot: 360 view of the knot

 Affective
 ^^^^^^^^^^^^^^^^^^^^
 .. image:: images/Slide35.png